xAnDrOm3dAx/basketball-scoreboard/README.md

 ## Lessons Learned

 What did you learn while building this project?
 What challenges did you face and how did you overcome them?

+1. I learnt how to work with local font files.
+2. I increased my competence when using JS functions